Prostitution in Malaysia: Kuala Lumpur

 Kuala Lumpur has a number of red-light districts where street prostitution, massage parlours and brothels can be found.

 The most upmarket area for prostitution, and probably the best known, is Bukit Bintang.
 While the more downmarket is the RLD at Lorong Haji Taib where Indian, Chinese, and local prostitutes operate.
 Close by is the Chow Kit area where transgender prostitutes ply at night.

 Changkat Bukit Bintang, Chow Kit, Jalan Alor, Jalan Hicks, and Jalan Thamibipilly in the Brickfields area are known red-light districts.
 Street walkers operate around Jalan Petaling.
 Another well-known place among locals is Desa Sri Hartamas located in the Segambut district, where massage parlours can also be found.

-In the Klang Valley, Chinese, Vietnamese, Thais, and Cambodians work as Guest Relations Officers (GROs) in the karaoke and Japanese bars.
+In the Klang Valley, Chinese, Vietnamese, Thais, and Cambodians work as Guest Relations Officers (GROs) in the karaoke and bars.
 After being brought a few drinks they will negotiate a price for sex.
 Indonesians work as dancers/prostitutes in the Dangdut Pubs.
 African prostitutes try to pick up customers outside nightclubs in Bukit Bintang, Jalan Sultan Ismail, and Jalan Imbi.
 There are also a number of escort agencies.

-In 2012 some of the food courts in the Pudu district of Kuala Lumpur gained a reputation as locations where Chinese prostitutes solicited.
+Johor Bahru

+Johor Bahru is notorious as a sleazy border town since the 1980s.
+The underground sex services has a huge demand from foreign migrant workers and Singaporeans.
+Known red light districts in Johor Bahru are Johor Bahru City Square, Wong Ah Fook Street, Jalan Meldrum, Kotaraya, and Taman Sentosa.